oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Section 3.5.1 of the  [SCIM spec](https://www.rfc-editor.org/rfc/rfc7644#section-3.5.1), tells us how to update a user's information if we know their ID.
 Users are updated by a PUT to the `/Users/[id]` endpoint. if the user exists, the server updates its records for the user and responds with HTTP status code 200 (OK), including the user's latest information in the body of the response.
 If no user with the specified ID is found, the server returns a 404.

 Can you implement this behavior in the Todo app's backend?
-One way to do it would be to add this code to `scim.ts`:
+One way to do it would be to add this code to `apps/api/src/scim.ts`:

 ```ts
 // Update a specific User (PUT)